-Once you’ve found the the flat part of your table, retailers like Ikea offer inexpensive trestles and table legs that are easy to assemble and look professional.
-The great part about these tables is that they are easily collapsable, making for easy and fast transportation, yet they more personality and dimension to your display than your run of the mill folding table.
+Once you’ve found the flat part of your table, retailers like Ikea offer inexpensive trestles and table legs that are easy to assemble and look professional.
+The great part about these tables is that they are easily collapsible, making for easy and fast transportation, yet they more personality and dimension to your display than your run of the mill folding table.

 Looking to add a little height or color to your table?
 Check out this tutorial from Livet Hemma and featured on Remodelista that uses untreated Ikea storage boxes fixed together with binder clips.
 Added bonus: these boxes can double as transportation bins for your wares!